Book Genre: Science Fiction/ Adventure Fiction

 FUN FACTS AND TRIVIA:

-IV) The essential story of Orion’s Children combines three subjects that the author is passionate about, which are space travel, the ancient astronaut theory and wildlife.
+III) The roots of the story of Orion’s Children draw from four subject areas that the author is deeply passionate about, which are space travel, the ancient astronaut theory, wildlife and spirituality.

 - The mission day – May 28th – mentioned at the start of the story is a nod to the author’s father, who was born on that date.